waydabber/BetterDisplay/README.md

 - Due to a bug present in the current macOS versions, mirroring virtual displays (Sidecar, BetterDummy, etc) might cause sleep issues on some configurations.
 The app has some workarounds for this issue but these might not work on all configurations.
 - Due to a bug present in the current macOS versions, swiping or keyboard shortcuts to switch spaces do not work on extended (secondary) mirror sets.
 - Apple's TV app will not show any protected content on non-native hardware accellerated displays (this applies to Sidecar, DisplayLink and any other tech that relies on virtual displays as well).
+- Mirroring a dummy on some Intel Macs might result in lack of HiDPI resolutions or black bar/border around the screen in some configurations.
+For Intel Macs other tools are available to create custom resolutions which might be more practical to use.
+The app still should be suitable to create virtual display on headless Intel Macs.

 ## Don't forget to check out